How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvs

-Screenshot showing the code that checks information for physical volumes.
-The results are highlighted.
+Screenshot showing the code that checks information for physical volumes with the results highlighted.

 3. Check your VG information: